 The great 360 degree view from the summit looks out over the mountains of the Indian Peaks Wilderness to the west, Rocky Mountain National Park to the north, and the Front Range and plains to the east.
-Beautiful alpine lakes like Mitchell and Blue Lake are scattered in the valleys.
+Beautiful alpine lakes like Mitchell & Blue Lake and Lake Isabelle are scattered in the valleys.

 GPS Route with Elevation